Camp Iron Mountain

+Image showing both the MWD Iron Mtn Pumping Plant landing strip and the WWII Camp Iron Mtn landing strip (outlined) which is still visible.

 The Camp Iron Mountain was a sub camp of the US Army Desert Training Center in Riverside County, California.
 The main headquarters for the Desert Training Center was Camp Young; this is where General Patton's 3rd Armored Division was stationed.
 Camp Iron Mountain was designated a California Historic Landmark (No.985.6).

 Camp Iron Mountain is near the site of Camp Granite, both are 45 mi miles East of Indio, California off Interstate 10 and California State Route 62 near the Granite Mountains in San Bernardino County, California.
 In 1980 Camp Iron Mountain received the listing as an Area of Critical Environmental Concern from the Bureau of Land Management.
 The listing was given as Camp Iron Mountain is the best preserved of the Desert Training Center Camps.
 The Bureau of Land Management put up fences to protect the camp from Off-road vehicle traffic.
 Still at the camp today are a 200 x 175 foot contour training map, some rock mosaics, two church altars, rock lined roads and walkways.
 The camp is named after the near by Iron Mountains.

 Camp Iron Mountain was built in April 1942, to prepare troops to do battle in North Africa to fight the Nazis during World War II.
 At Camp Iron Mountain were stationed the 2nd Armored Division under General George S. Patton and the 80th Division.
 The trained troops went on to fight in the North African campaign.
 When completed the camp had 15 shower buildings, 26 latrines, 113 wooden tent frames, an amphitheater, a 4,000-gallon water tank tower and two 3,000 gallon water tank towers.
 Camp had 6 training ranges for rifle, handguns and machine guns.
 The camp closed on 16 March 1944.
 The army used live-fire exercises and warning signs are still on the site.
 The most preserved items at the camp are two stone outdoor chapel altars.
 One was built for Catholic church services and one for Protestant church service.